EitelTchap/README-Generator-Machine/README.md

 ## Tests

-We will learn how to test next week!
+we will learn how to test next week!

 ---